limerick contest 2015

-limerick contest 2015 ShareClick to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Twitter (Opens in new window)Click to email this to a friend (Opens in new window)
+limerick contest 2015 Posted 03.2015, by RAYMOND LESSERin Categories: Make-your-own Cartoonstagged: contest, dd_says_thanks, ftcpr, ftcpr contest limerick, limerick3 CommentsTag this entry: More Funny Stuff ...Limerick Contest UpdateLimerick Contest ends soonAnd the Limerick Contest Winners Are Us ShareClick to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Twitter (Opens in new window) Posted 03.2015, by RAYMOND LESSERin Categories: Make-your-own Cartoonstagged: contest, dd_says_thanks, ftcpr, ftcpr contest limerick, limerick3 CommentsTag this entry:

 yes, the Limerick Contest was not as exciting this year, we couldnt keep track of all the Limericks, couldnt do a search to pull them all up, even when using the tags “limerick” or “ftcpr”.
 “Limerick” search would bring up a few from this year and some of mine from last year, a difficult and stressful situation for the Limerick Judge, who I am sure was fearing burning and looting if the contest wasnt held this year.